Keep up with the latest “That’s All, Brother” news by following us on Facebook.

 Nearly Lost Forever

 After serving on D-Day, and in Operations Dragoon, Market Garden, Repulse, and Varsity, the airplane returned to the United States and was sold to the civilian market in 1945.
-During the course of many owners over the next several decades, the historical significance of the airplane was lost and it was eventually sold to be scrapped.
-Fortunately, two historians from the United States Air Force discovered that this historic airplane was lying in a boneyard in Wisconsin.
+During the course of many owners over the next several decades, the historical significance of the airplane was lost, and it was eventually sold to be scrapped.
+Fortunately, two Air Force Reserve historians discovered that this historic airplane was lying in a boneyard in Wisconsin.
 The Commemorative Air Force was able to acquire the airplane, and through a large group of donors and volunteers, restore the airplane to flying status.

 That’s All, Brother” has been restored to its 1944 condition, including its D-Day paint scheme along with a thorough historic interior restoration.
-The CAF maintains airplanes to be artifacts of living history, and you can experience the airplane first hand by touring and even going for a flight.
+The CAF maintains airplanes to be artifacts of living history, and you can experience the airplane firsthand by touring and even going for a flight.

 Help Wanted